-the 15% worst-performing building stock, all building types included."
+" an across-the-board renovation obligation for the 15% worst-performing building stock, all building types included."

 The new renovation requirements are underpinned by EU harmonisation of the national EPCs that European Valuer revealed in December: the key element connected to the renovation requirements is that across the Union, the EPC 'G' rating shall correspond to the 15% worst-performing buildings in the national building stock.

 The EPBD Proposal combines that common 'G' rating with this:

-All public buildings and all private non-residential must be renovated to

-Residential must be 'F' by 2030 and 'E'
+- ► All public buildings and all private non-residential must be renovated to EPC level 'F' by 2027 and 'E' by 2030. - ► Residential must be 'F' by 2030 and 'E' by 2033.

-That is the Commission's solution for achieving massive, step-change renovation of the worst-performing building stock in time to meet the 2030 55% GHG emission by 2033.
+That is the Commission's solution for achieving massive, step-change renovation of the worst-performing building stock in time to meet the 2030 55% GHG emission reduction requirement.